 Besides trigonometry and keeping your socks on while you sleep.
 Try watching your kid play goalkeeper.
 It’s tough when they’re 6.
 Butterflies and airplanes distract them when the ball bounces past.

 When they’re full grown and playing full-grown kids who’ve learned about aggression on the soccer pitch and from reality TV and Twitter, it’s tough x 10.

 My kid, the goalkeeper, throws her body around like a sack of yesterday’s laundry.
 It’s a wicked combination of pride and horror for a dad.
 It’s like a perfect steak and cheese sub on a gorgeous spring day, but with a nest of hornets and punch in the gut.

-Elise describes herself on social media as a “midfielder trapped in a goalkeeper’s jersey.”
+Madison describes herself on social media as a “midfielder trapped in a goalkeeper’s jersey.”
 A year ago, when no one else would stand in goal, she grumpily agreed to train for the job.
-She’s tall and strong and just naive enough to be a team player.
+She’s athletic and strong and just naive enough to be a team player.

 Or team player enough to be naïve.